mtholahan/unguided-capstone-project/README.md

 ---

 ### 🔄 Transition to Step 9
+The **PyTest validation suite** introduced in Step 8 now provides a reproducible regression-testing framework for subsequent deployment stages.
+With all six tests passing and ~90 % coverage, the pipeline’s configuration, Spark initialization, and I/O logic are verified as stable across both local and Databricks environments.
-The successful validation and runtime stability achieved in Step 8 provide a direct launch point for Step 9.
-The same Databricks environment will now be scaled to process the full TMDB + Discogs datasets and persist outputs to Azure storage.
-No code refactoring is required—only environment scaling and full-data execution—allowing Step 9 to focus on production deployment evidence and documentation.
+Step 9 will reuse this same environment and test suite while scaling to process the full TMDB + Discogs datasets and persist outputs to Azure Storage.
+No code refactoring is required—only cluster and data-volume scaling—allowing Step 9 to focus on production deployment validation, output integrity, and documentation.